kaitj/hcp_subcortical_repro/README.md

 python -m venv <venv_dir>
 source <venv_dir>/bin/activate

-# This will install all the necessary libraries into the environment
+# This will install all the necessary libraries into the environment.
-# Difference between the two requirements is the matplotlib version (3.3.4 vs 3.4.3).
-pip install -r <requirements.txt/requirements_multipanel.txt>
+pip install -r <requirements.txt>

 # Install jupyter and jupyter lab
-pip install jupyter jupyterlab
+pip install jupyter jupyterlab python -m ipykernel install --user --name=subcortical_py3
 ```

+### Installation Notes
+If you are trying to create a multipanel figure to perform QC across subjects,
+`matplotlib` will need to be upgraded from `3.3.4` to `3.4.3` (this will break some functionality in
+analysis notebooks).

+If you are using Poetry, youc an edit version listed in `pyproject.toml` from `~3.3.4` to ~3.4.3`.
+After updating, run `poetry update`.
+You can then run the JupyterLab as before.

+If you are using a virtual Python environment, it is easiest to create a new environment.
+Follow the
+instructions above, replacing `pip install -r requirements.txt` with
+`pip install -r  requirements_multipanel.txt`